Music Together® Sing Shalom

 Music Together Teacher Training

-In June 2017 The Jewish Education Project invited 10 Jewish educators to attend one of Music Together's teacher training workshops, which are held regionally.
-This training enabled Jewish music educators and family engagement specialists to learn the Music Together music education philosophy and learn more about the Sing Shalom initiative.
+In June 2017 The Jewish Education Project invited 10 Jewish educators to attend one of Music Together's teacher training workshops held regionally.
+This special grant opportunity and training enabled Jewish music educators and family engagement specialists to learn the Music Together music education philosophy and learn more about the Music Together Sing Shalom initiative.
+Some who were awarded the grant became Sing Shalom teachers, while others have reflected on how deeply the training impacted their current work in the Jewish community.